 Overall, there are a lot of legal issues that insurance companies have to abide by when it comes to divorce.
 So, there are a fair number of factors that your agent can’t control when dividing up your homeowners’ insurance.

-However, our insurance experts are pros at working with you and your situation to make the transition as smooth as possible.
+However, our insurance professionals are pros at working with you and your situation to make the transition as smooth as possible.
 Call us today to go over your insurance options if you’re going through a divorce.
 And if you’re looking for a new home insurance policy, fill out our online form or connect with an agent through live chat.
 We’re here to help!